7 Things to Know About Storm Surges

 Hurricanes are most closely associated with storm surges, but they’re not the only storms that can push water inland.
 Tropical depressions and tropical storms can also inundate coastlines if their winds are strong enough.
 Powerful winter storms can also generate a life-threatening storm surge.
 A blizzard that hit the East Coast in January 2016 produced a storm surge in Cape May, New Jersey, that was slightly higher than the one recorded there during Hurricane Sandy a few years earlier.

-We tell people not to focus on the exact track of a tropical cyclone since the impacts can extend hundreds of miles from the center of the storm.
+Meteorologists tell people not to focus on the exact track of a tropical cyclone since the impacts can extend hundreds of miles from the center of the storm.
 But when it comes to a storm surge, track really does matter.
 The worst winds in a storm occur in the right-front quadrant of its eyewall, or the part of the storm that’s in front of the eye and to the right of its forward movement.
 This spot sees the strongest winds influenced by the forward motion of the storm, and it’s where the wind is able to push the most water with it.

 Timing also determines how much flooding people at the coast will experience.
 Coastal flooding will be worse if a storm hits land at high tide since water will be a few feet higher.
 That couple of feet at high tide doesn’t seem like much, but it can mean the difference between a few roads washed out and a few neighborhoods inundated by water.

 The fury behind the surge is wind.
-The National Hurricane Center says that 95 percent of storm surge is driven by the wind—the other 5 percent is water that rises above sea level due to low air pressure at the center of the storm.
+The National Hurricane Center claims that 95 percent of storm surge is driven by the wind—the other 5 percent is water that rises above sea level due to low air pressure at the center of the storm.
 A general (and obvious) rule of thumb is that a stronger storm will produce a more destructive storm surge, but surge also depends on other factors like a storm’s forward speed and the size of its wind field.

-Even though Hurricane Sandy only had 80 mph winds when it made landfall in New Jersey on October 29, 2012, it was one of the most destructive storms to hit the United States in recorded history.
+Even though Hurricane Sandy had only 80 mph winds when it made landfall in New Jersey on October 29, 2012, it was one of the most destructive storms to hit the United States in recorded history.
 The devastating storm surge that Sandy drove into coastal communities was the result of the immense size of the storm’s wind field.

 Hurricane Katrina’s historic storm surge along the northern Gulf Coast in August 2005 was also driven by the sheer size of the storm.
 Katrina was a massive hurricane with scale-topping category 5 winds to boot.
 Katrina weakened by the time it reached the coast, but the size of the storm and its former strength still pushed enormous amounts of water into Louisiana and Mississippi.